rfjakob/gocryptfs/Documentation/MANPAGE.md

 runs as root, you can enable device files by passing the opposite mount option, "dev", and if you want to enable suid-binaries, pass "suid".
 "ro" (equivalent to passing the "-ro" option) and "noexec" may also be interesting.
-For a complete liste see the section `FILESYSTEM-INDEPENDENT MOUNT OPTIONS` in mount(8).
+For a complete list see the section `FILESYSTEM-INDEPENDENT MOUNT OPTIONS` in mount(8).

 **-openssl bool/"auto"**